 If you are visiting Victoria between April and October, a fair number of passing water craft are likely to be whale watching boats.
 Heading out to spot the giants of the deep that migrate to the region annually is hugely popular.
 Prince of Whales offers a number of options, including open-air zodiac-style cruises.
 It’s possible to spot several species of whale, including humpbacks, greys and Orcas.
-Sadly, Granny – the famous hundred plus year old matriarch of one of the resident Orca pods, is believed to have died in early 2017.
-However, you may spot Big Mama the humpback, who has been a repeat visitor for several years.

 Combine your whale watching cruise with a visit to the fabulous Butchart Gardens at Brentwood (you’ll be dropped at the garden’s pier in Tod Inlet).
 Mrs Jennie Butchart’s early 20th century efforts to transform a disused quarry into the ultimate Victorian pleasure garden now draws visitors from across the globe.
 This labour of horticultural love has passed through the Butchart generations and today it reigns as possibly Victoria’s most popular attraction.